-Isaan is a land of first-class Khmer ruins without the tourist crush and national parks without the squeeze a region that has gone from being one of the poorest areas to the fastest growing economy in Thailand.
-Nestled against Cambodia and Laos, Isaan has an unhurried and nostalgic pace.
-The name Isaan derives from the Sanskrit Ishan meaning ‘in a northeastern direction’.
+Away from Thailand’s vibrant metropolis of Bangkok, Isaan is a land of first-class Khmer ruins without the tourist crush and national parks without the squeeze.
+It’s a region that has gone from being one of the poorest areas to the fastest growing economy in Thailand.
+So naturally, there are plenty of things to do in Isaan for tourists.

 As the Khmer empire progressed through the area, a string of worshipping sites of magnificent proportions was built in the region still in existence today.

 There is something for everybody here and lots of things to do in Isaan Thailand, from a magic mushroom farm to fine wineries that will make you think you are somewhere in Europe.

-This area is part of an ancient path dotted with Hindu temples that starts in Phimai (Thailand) and finishes in Angkor Wat (Cambodia) linking seventeen Khmer sites.
+This area is part of an ancient path dotted with Hindu temples that starts in Prasat Hin Phimai or Phimai Historical Park (Thailand) and finishes in Angkor Wat (Cambodia) linking seventeen Khmer sites.

 The Khmer ruins of Phimai and Phanom Rung (which sits at the top of an extinct volcano) date from the 10th-century AD, with lintels and pediments depicting episodes from the Indian Ramayana.

 The gates of these buildings are aligned to let the sunrays penetrate the inner sanctum during the solar equinoxes and therefore illuminate the Shiva lingam or, as it is today, a Buddha image.

 Manicured lawns surround the ruins and only a handful of visitors slowly take in the atmospheric vibe.

 The night markets here are orderly, clean and well organised, yet untouched by the brunt of en masse tourism assault; hence they retain a gentleness and non-pushiness that attracts.

 Khorat wants to be the next Bangkok but it is its provincial charm that is the main attraction.

 I had the pleasure of being in the same group tour with Chef Duncan Robertson (of TV show Duncan’s Thai Kitchen) and veteran TV cameraman Andrew Beck who is behind the camera and production assemblage.
+Check out this video:

 All around Isaan you’ll find villages that specialise in one product or craft, be it pottery, silk weaving or other cottage industries.

 The village of Dan Kwian is dedicated to pottery as the banks of the river provide a very special kind of clay the locals have used for centuries.

 There is the inevitable kitschy stuff (very popular judging by the purchases being made all around) the equivalent of garden gnomes in the shape of cute dolls, cows, rabbits and all manner of creature big and small.

 Water features and big garden sculptures are also international favourites.